This example shows simple transitions to and from exclusive (OR) states.

 The following example shows transitions to and from exclusive (OR) substates.

-For details on how this chart works, see Key Behaviors of Debouncer Chart.
+For details on how this chart works, see Debounce Signals with Fault Detection.
 For information on the semantics of this notation, see Transition from a Substate to a Substate with Events.